Low (band): History

 The following year saw the release of the band's final full-length on Kranky, Trust.
 All three of the band's full-length releases on Kranky featured superstar producers: Secret Name and Things We Lost in the Fire feature the work of recording engineer Steve Albini, who proved sympathetic to capturing the band's strengths; while Trust was recorded by Tom Herbers along with Duluth engineer Eric Swanson and mixed by Tchad Blake at Peter Gabriel's Real World Studios.

 In April 2003, Peter S. Scholtes of the Twin Cities weekly paper City Pages posted in his weblog that Zak Sally had left Low.
 The following month, the band posted an update to the news on their website: "We have all had to work through some personal things recently ...
 After sorting it out, the good news is that Zak is remaining in the band ..."
 In July 2003, they toured Europe with Radiohead, Sally in tow.
-Following a successful tour in early 2004 that vividly demonstrated the band's commitment to their fans (Parker was visibly pregnant throughout), the band signaled their intent to continue making music by signing with powerhouse indie label Sub Pop.
+Following a successful tour in early 2004, the band signed with indie label Sub Pop.
 To tie up the loose ends of the era, Low released a three-disc rarities compilation on its own Chairkickers label in 2004.

 Beginning with Secret Name, the band have diversified their sound.
 The band use subtle electronic music touches to augment their sound, reflective of their tenure with Kranky and their exposure to the Midwest's post-rock scene.
 Adding a more overt rock element to their aesthetic, the band has used fuzz bass from Things We Lost In the Fire onward, and began using distorted lead guitar on Trust.
 The band's 2005 album, The Great Destroyer, nods even further in the direction of rock.
 Recorded with producer Dave Fridmann and released by Sub Pop in January 2005, The Great Destroyer has received mostly positive reviews; the Village Voice described the record's "comparatively thunderous verve".

 Low cancelled the second leg of their extensive tour in support of The Great Destroyer in late spring of 2005.
 Sparhawk published a statement on the band's website, addressed directly to fans, detailing his personal problems with depression that resulted in the cancellation of the tour.
-In August 2005, Sparhawk announced his return to performance, embarking on a US tour with former Red House Painters frontman Mark Kozelek.
+In August 2005, Sparhawk announced his return to performance, embarking on a US tour with vocalist Mark Kozelek.
 In October 2005, Sally announced he was leaving the band.
 Low replaced Sally with Matt Livingston, a bassist and saxophonist from Duluth's musical scene.
 In addition to playing bass guitar, Livingston also played an antique Navy chaplain's pump organ in the group.